 What is NASIT?

-NASIT stands for National Adult Small Intestine Transplantation.
-NASIT is a national meeting where patients that are being considered for bowel transplantation are discussed.
-NASIT approval for transplantation is a Dept of Health (DoH) requirement for transplant funding.
+NASIT stands for National Adult Small Intestine Transplantation forum.
+NASIT is a national meeting at which patients being considered for bowel transplantation are discussed.
+NASIT discussion is a Department of Health (DoH) requirement for transplant funding.

-- The Intestinal Failure Units at St Mark’s Harrow and Hope Hospital Manchester.
+- The Intestinal Failure Units at St Mark’s, London and Salford Royal Hospital, Manchester

 We are smoke-free